LandonWh/Gainesville-Go/UserStories.md

     * Maybe add a chat/share social media accounts/share phone number option to other users in an activity group
 - As a business owner, I want to be able to advertise my events to increase the turnout.
 - As a site user, I want a simple/self-explanatory UI that makes it easy for me to use the site as soon as I make an account without a tutorial
+- As a site user, I want to be able to see who rsvpd to my events

 ## Admin
 - As a site owner, I want to be able to monitor posts and delete them if they are inappropriate